F5Networks/k8s-bigip-ctlr/docs/config_examples/multicluster/README.md

 ## Overview

 Multi-Cluster Support in CIS allows users to expose multiple apps spread across OpenShift/Kubernetes clusters using a single BIG-IP Virtual Server.
-An app can be deployed different OpenShift clusters exposing them using a route resource.
-Using a Multi-Cluster implementation the CIS can be deployed in a HA topology, or Standalone CIS, to expose the apps spread across OpenShift clusters.
+An app can be deployed in different OpenShift/Kubernetes clusters exposing them using a Route/VS/TS CR resource.
+Using a Multi-Cluster implementation the CIS can be deployed in a HA topology, or Standalone CIS, to expose the apps spread across OpenShift/Kubernetes clusters.

 **Note**:
 * CIS supports processing of routes in traditional way as well as with NextGen Controller and with Multi-Cluster support.
-* Currently, nodePort is supported.Cluster mode is supported with static route configuration on BIGIP(No tunnels)
+* At present, nodePort mode is supported and Cluster mode is available with static route configuration on BIGIP(No tunnels)

 ## Prerequisites
 * Cluster node, where CIS is deployed, should be able to reach the API server of all OpenShift/Kubernetes clusters.